KobryLee/ML-2021Spring-NTU-hws/notes/lecture3.md

 * cnn is a subset of attention, attention is more flexible, and easy to overfit.
 This means attention need more data, to avoid overfitting.
 ![image](east-overfit.png)
 * when data is large, attention has a better performance.
 Cnn is good for less data.
+* to do: how to reduce the memory of transformer [*Efficient Transformer: A survey*](https://arxiv.org/abs/2009.06732)